brenoroosevelt/habemus/pages/dependency-injection.md

 ---
 # Dependency Injection

-Habemus is more than an implementation of Service Locator pattern, and we can go further.
-So what if you need to decouple your class dependencies and inject them where they are needed?
-Don't worry, Habemus got you covered!
+With Habemus Container you can  to decouple your class dependencies and inject them where they are needed.

 ## Constructor Injection